Yandex Cloud

 Note

-Save the service account and the service account key IDs: you will use them for subsequent installation steps.
+Save the IDs of your service account and service account key: you will use them in subsequent installation steps.

 3. Save the service account key in Base64 format: